cynwong/hhop/README.md

 Recipe lover is a blogging application used to store recipes.

 ## Project description
-This application will display restaurants with known low ratings.
-The user can save time and money by using the application api database to make an educated decision on where NOT to eat.
+This application stands as a site to view, search and create recipes.
+A user can create an account and utilise this application to house and favorite recipes.
+The vision for this site is to curate recipes from all over the world and be a space for like-minded individuals to use and share their culinary insights.
 This application was also built with mobile in mind and is responsive.

 This application needed to adhere to the below restrictions: